-Disposal Authorisation Description of record and retention period Justification for retention period 1060 Collections - acquisitions Date authorised: 1 September 2016 and disposals Background/business process: Records relating to the acquisition and disposal of general resources including: • selection and acquisition Acquisition There are eight different types of acquisition methods: 1.
-Firm orders - orders that are determined by name specifically 2.
-Standing orders - open orders for all titles that fit a particular category or subject • dis sa disposal, including via sale, donation or recycling Approval plans - similar to standing orders except they cover quite a few topic areas and are sent from the vendor and the institution is only charged for the specific titles that they accept into their collection acquisitions that do not 4.
-Blanket orders - a combination of a firm order and an approval plan proceed.
-5. Subscriptions - generally utilised for journals, newspapers or other serials that an Disposal action - institution will acquire 7 years after business action 6.
-Leases - contracts that allow access to particular resources for a period of time completed.
-7. Gifts - the acquisitions team will need to determine if gifts will be added to the collection Exchanges - exchange of unwanted duplicate or gift materials OR the exchange of new materials between institutions.
-Disposal
+Disposal Authorisation Description of record and retention period Justification for retention period 1060 Collections - acquisitions and disposals Records relating to the acquisition and disposal of general resources including: • selection and acquisition • disposal, including via sale, donation or recycling • acquisitions that do not proceed.
+Disposal action - 7 years after business action completed.
+Date authorised: 1 September 2016 Background/business process: Acquisition There are eight different types of acquisition methods: Firm orders - orders that are determined by name specifically Standing orders - open orders for all titles that fit a particular category or subject Approval plans - similar to standing orders except they cover quite a few topic areas and are sent from the vendor and the institution is only charged for the specific titles that they accept into their collection Blanket orders - a combination of a firm order and an approval plan Subscriptions - generally utilised for journals, newspapers or other serials that an institution will acquire Leases - contracts that allow access to particular resources for a period of time Gifts - the acquisitions team will need to determine if gifts will be added to the collection Exchanges - exchange of unwanted duplicate or gift materials OR the exchange of new materials between institutions.